qcw-china/Self-similarity-Analysis-in-Deep-Neural-Networks/README.md

 --use-sfm-loss    This is used to control whether the self-similarity constraint is enabled or not.
 --sfm-weight    Control the intensity of the srate regularization
---sample-epoch-fre    The epoch frequency for varying the Srate sampling --Change-amplitude-limit
+--sample-epoch-fre    The epoch frequency for varying the Srate sampling
 --target-sfm-rate    The value of the srate when the unconstrained model converges